humanoid-path-planner/hpp-rbprm/README.md

   1. install HPP
 	- see https://github.com/humanoid-path-planner/hpp-doc
-	- IMPORTANT: you should use the devel branch of the project hpp-fcl for the software to work correctly
+	- IMPORTANT: you should use the devel installation of the project for the software to work correctly

   2. install hpp-affordance, and hpp-affordance corba, comprising terrain analysis tools
 	- see https://github.com/humanoid-path-planner/hpp-affordance